haskus/haskus-manual/source/system/programming/graphics/tutorial.rst

 Graphics tutorial
 =================

-This tutorial explains how to use the graphics API to display things on screens.
+This tutorial explains how to use the graphics API to exploit video displays.

 .. toctree::
    :maxdepth: 1
    :numbered:

    tutorial/human_vision
-   tutorial/how_screens_work
+   tutorial/video_displays_basics
-   tutorial/mode_setting
+   tutorial/linux_display_model